AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with the AEM GraphQL API (a customized implementation, based on standard GraphQL), to deliver structured content for use in your applications.

+>[!NOTE]
+>
+>See [Headless and AEM](/help/implementing/developing/headless/introduction.md) for an introduction to Headless Development for AEM Sites as a Cloud Service.

 ## Headless CMS {#headless-cms}

 A Headless Content Management System (CMS) is: